 - Secondly, plugin red and black probes into multimeter sockets as described above.

-- Now, connect the other end of the multimeter’s red probe to the capacitor’s positive terminal.
+- Connect the other end of the multimeter’s red probe to the capacitor’s positive terminal.

-- Following this, connect the negative terminal of the capacitor with the black probe of the multimeter.
+- Following this, connect the capacitor’s negative terminal with the multimeter’s black probe.

-- In case the capacitor is working well, the multimeter will show”0” initially.
+- If the capacitor works well, the multimeter will show”0” initially.
 The multimeter charges the capacitor.
 With this, the reading reaches infinity or OL.
 The “OL” reading shows that the capacitor is open and charged completely.